Bukhara, what to see in the jewel of the Silk Road

 🗼 Bukhara Tower

-Opened in 2021, the Bukhara Tower is a modern, 123-meter-high observation deck located on the outskirts of the Old Town.
-It features a panoramic elevator and a 360° observation deck from which you can see the entire city, including the ancient minarets and the desert landscape surrounding Bukhara.
-It's a distinct experience that contrasts with traditional architecture and is ideal for those who enjoy aerial views and photography.
+Opened in 2021, the Bukhara Tower is a modern 123-meter-high observation deck located on the outskirts of the historic center.
+It features a panoramic elevator and a 360° viewing platform offering panoramic views of the entire city, including the ancient minarets and the surrounding desert landscape.

 🕌 Bolo Haouz Mosque

-Located directly across from the Ark Citadel, this 18th-century mosque stands out for its wooden roof supported by carved columns, which are reflected in a pond directly in front, creating a very photogenic scene.
-Although less monumental than other mosques in Uzbekistan, it has a quiet elegance and is still used for prayer.
-It is an excellent example of Central Asian decorative art.
+Located directly opposite the Citadel Ark, this 18th-century mosque is notable for its wooden roof supported by carved columns, which are reflected in a pool directly in front, creating a very photogenic scene.

 Mezquita Bolo Haouz